-The door to our school is always kept closed.
-Only authorized visitors and community partners will be welcomed in the school at the discretion of the regular staff on site.
+We keep the door to the school closed at all times.
+Only authorized visitors and community partners may enter, at the discretion of the on-site staff.

-Unauthorized visitors will not be allowed to visit the school.
+Unauthorized visitors may not enter the school.
 The on-site supervisor will be responsible for addressing this situation.
 However, all staff members & parents/guardians are requested to inform the on-site supervisor when an unauthorized visitor is on the premises, including the outdoor areas.

 The on-site supervisor will explain to the unauthorized person that the school is responsible for the safety and welfare of the children and that only authorized persons are allowed in the school and/or on the school grounds.
 The on-site supervisor will invite the visitor to return at a more suitable time.

 Should the on-site supervisor or his/her designee determine that it is appropriate to allow an unauthorized person to be in the school and/or on its grounds, that person will supervise and monitor the unauthorized person by accompanying them during their stay.